jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Attempt at changing the Camera default password**
+A question was asked during the last milestone on whether you can change the default password used to connect to the camera over port 554.
+I did some testing with the phone application and changed the default password and even removed it to see if it would affect the connection over port 554. _jgherndz_

 **Connecting to Camera via Port 8000**

-**Using TCP Connection to connect to Camera via Port 8000**
+**Using TCP Connection to connect to Camera via Port 8000** Since we were unable to get much out of trying to send GET requests to the camera through port 8000 we thought the connection might be TCP.
+I used python in order to try to connect to the camera but was unable to get any response from the camera. _jghernndz_

 ## Outcomes